ibm-cloud-docs/vmwaresolutions/vmonic/trbl_vsan_alerts.md

 For more information, see [How to download offline vSAN HCL file for vSAN Health Check plug-in](https://www.virtuallyghetto.com/2015/05/how-to-download-offline-vsan-hcl-file-for-vsan-health-check-plugin.html){:external}.

-## vSAN extended configuration in sync warning
-{: #trbl_vsan_alerts-sync-warn}

-On the vSAN health page, a vSAN extended configuration in sync warning might be displayed, with the recommendation to Host restart.
+On the vSAN health page, the following warning might display with the recommendation to Host restart:
+{: tsSymptoms}

+`vSAN extended configuration in sync.`

 The warning is a non-issue and does not indicate functional problems.
+{: tsCauses}

-You can restart to resolve the issue.
+Restart the vSAN Health page to resolve the issue.
+{: tsResolve}